-Crucifixes — that is a cross with a physical representation of Jesus Christ nailed to it — is one of the most notable symbols in the Roman Catholic Church.
-Crucifixes are the centerpiece of sanctuaries, hang on the walls of people homes and are displayed as pendants on jewelry.
-But why don’t Protestants revere and use crucifixes in a similar way?
+Crucifixes — a cross with a physical representation of Jesus Christ nailed to it — is one of the most notable symbols in the Roman Catholic Church.
+Crucifixes are the centerpiece of sanctuaries, hang on the walls of people’s homes, and are displayed as pendants on jewelry.
+But why don’t Protestants revere and similarly use crucifixes?

 Most Protestant traditions prefer the symbol of an empty cross because it reminds them that Jesus is alive.
-Some Protestants also believe that any physical representation of Jesus is a violation of the second commandment.
+Some Protestants also believe that any physical representation of Jesus violates the second commandment.
 A minority of Protestants don’t have these convictions and display crucifixes.

 Why are some Protestants so passionately opposed to crucifixes?
 Is a crucifix a violation of the second commandment?
 Which Protestant Reformer used crucifixes?
 Which one was adamantly opposed to them?
 Keep reading to learn more.